459th Air Refueling Wing: History

-The World War II predecessor to the 459th Air Refueling Wing was the 459th Bombardment Group.
-The 459th Air Refueling Wing is entitled to display the honors of the group by temporary bestowal.
+(Note: The 459th Air Refueling Wing is entitled to display the honors of the group by temporary bestowal.)

 Activation in the Air Force Reserve

 The reserve flying mission began at Andrews Air Force Base in the summer of 1954, when the 756th Troop Carrier Squadron was activated and equipped with Curtiss C-46 Commando aircraft and began training under the supervision of the 2259th Air Force Reserve Combat Training Center.
 Nearly 8 months later, the unit had grown enough to activate its parent, the 459th Troop Carrier Wing.

 In the summer of 1956, the wing participated in Operation Sixteen Ton during its two weeks of active duty training.
 Sixteen Ton was performed entirely by reserve troop carrier units and moved United States Coast Guard equipment From Floyd Bennett Naval Air Station to Isla Grande Airport in Puerto Rico and San Salvador in the Bahamas.
 After the success of this operation, the wing began to use inactive duty training periods for Operation Swift Lift, transporting high priority cargo for the Air Force and Operation Ready Swap, transporting aircraft engines between Air Materiel Command's depots.

 In 1958, the 2259th Center was inactivated and some of its personnel were absorbed by the wing.
-In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and also held military rank as members of the reserves.
+In place of active duty support (Note: Air reserve centers training reserve units were regular air force units.) for reserve units, ConAC adopted the Air Reserve Technician program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and also held military rank as members of the reserves.